 Such unkind eating habits do more than deplete your body of nutrients and are worth exploring to detect any underlying causes.

-Skipping meals forces your system to produce more stress hormones to support the levels of glucose in your blood that keep your muscles and brain working.
+Skipping meals forces your body to produce more stress hormones to support the levels of glucose in your blood that keep your muscles and brain working.
 A short burst of stress hormones is easily dealt with, but ongoing stimulation can contribute to some nasty health issues including high blood pressure and gaining fat around your middle.

+Allowing yourself a few moments to pause, sit, and eat can make a huge difference!
 Learning (or re-learning) to chew food thoroughly can alleviate a lot of digestive discomfort, and even help with maintaining health weight balance.